lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 As it was explained in the `../introduction`, Molpher maintains a data structure called an `exploration tree` to save and evaluate putative `paths in chemical space <chemical space path>`.
 This data structure is represented by a `molpher.core.ExplorationTree` instance in the Python API.
-Let's now initialize an exploration tree that will represent a path between *cocaine* (a popular recreational drug) and *procaine* (compound that replaced cocaine as a local anesthetic):
+This tutorial will show how to create and build an exploration tree that will try to search for a path between *cocaine* (a popular recreational drug) and *procaine* (compound that replaced cocaine as a local anesthetic).
+Both of these compounds act on sodium channels in the neuronal cell membrane and probably have the same mode of action, which makes them ideal candidates for a morphing experiment.
+Let's now initialize our exploration tree:

 ..  literalinclude:: ../../../python/molpher/examples/basics.py
     :language: python